visgl/deck.gl/docs/api-reference/mapbox/overview.md

 ### Adding a 3D deck layer

-In this cases, the application wants to add a deck.gl 3D layer (e.g. ArcLayer, HexagonLayer, GeoJsonLayer) on top of a mapbox basemap, while seemlessly blend into the z-buffer.
-This will interleave the useful visualization layers from both the deck.gl and mapbox layer catalogs.
-In this case, the mapbox [`map.addLayer(layer)`](https://www.mapbox.com/mapbox-gl-js/api/#map#addlayer) API method can be used to add a mix of deck.gl and mapbox layers to the top of the layer stack from the currently loaded mapbox style.
+In this cases, the application wants to add a deck.gl 3D layer (e.g. ArcLayer, HexagonLayer, GeoJsonLayer) on top of a Mapbox basemap, while seemlessly blend into the z-buffer.
+This will interleave the useful visualization layers from both the deck.gl and Mapbox layer catalogs.
+In this case, the Mapbox [`map.addLayer(layer)`](https://www.mapbox.com/mapbox-gl-js/api/#map#addlayer) API method can be used to add a mix of deck.gl and Mapbox layers to the top of the layer stack from the currently loaded Mapbox style.

-### Inserting a 2D deck layer before an existing mapbox layer
+### Inserting a 2D deck layer before an existing Mapbox layer

-One major use case for mixing deck.gl and mapbox layers is that some important information in the mapbox map is hidden by a deck.gl visualization layer, and controlling opacity is not enough.
-A typical example of this is labels and roads, where it is desirable to have a deck.gl visualization layer render on top of the mapbox geography, but where one might still want to see e.g. labels and/or roads.
+One major use case for mixing deck.gl and Mapbox layers is that some important information in the Mapbox map is hidden by a deck.gl visualization layer, and controlling opacity is not enough.
+A typical example of this is labels and roads, where it is desirable to have a deck.gl visualization layer render on top of the Mapbox geography, but where one might still want to see e.g. labels and/or roads.
 Alternatively, the deck.gl visualization should cover the ground, but not the roads and labels.

-A bit more control is provided by the optional `before` parameter of the mapbox [`map.addLayer(layer, before?)`](https://www.mapbox.com/mapbox-gl-js/api/#map#addlayer) API.
-Using this parameter, it is possible to inject a `MapboxLayer` instance just before any existing mapbox layer in the layer stack of the currently loaded style.
+A bit more control is provided by the optional `before` parameter of the Mapbox [`map.addLayer(layer, before?)`](https://www.mapbox.com/mapbox-gl-js/api/#map#addlayer) API.
+Using this parameter, it is possible to inject a `MapboxLayer` instance just before any existing Mapbox layer in the layer stack of the currently loaded style.

 Mapbox provides an example of [finding the first label layer](https://www.mapbox.com/mapbox-gl-js/example/geojson-layer-in-stack/).
-For more sophisticated injection point lookups, refer to Mapbox' documentation on the format of mapbox style layers, see [Mapbox Style Spec](https://www.mapbox.com/mapbox-gl-js/style-spec/#layers).
+For more sophisticated injection point lookups, refer to Mapbox' documentation on the format of Mapbox style layers, see [Mapbox Style Spec](https://www.mapbox.com/mapbox-gl-js/style-spec/#layers).